RAK4270 WisDuo Breakout Board Quick Start Guide

 - Application Session Key

-- The parameters can be generated as random numbers by the platform or can be set with user values.
-Once these parameters are filled in properly, the process is completed by clicking on the “ACTIVATE DEVICE” button.
+- The parameters can be either randomly generated by the platform or manually set with user-defined values.
+Once all parameters are correctly filled in, complete the process by clicking the ACTIVATE DEVICE button.

-Configure the ABP mode on the RAK4270 Breakout Board
+Configure the ABP Mode on the RAK4270 Breakout Board

 In the following steps, you will configure the RAK4270 Breakout Board to work in the ABP mode.
 To set up the RAK4270 Breakout Board to join ChirpStack using ABP, start by connecting the board to the computer (see Figure 2) and open the RAK Serial Port Tool.
 Wait for the communication to start.
 It is recommended to test the serial communication by sending either of these two AT commands: